jarrodmillman/pose-stats/description.md

 This proposal addresses two gaps in the statistical software ecosystem.
-On the one hand, there  are many small groups or individual developers of statistical packages who lack the training in best (or better) practices in software engineering needed for open source an project to survive.
+On the one hand, there  are many small groups or individual developers of statistical packages who lack the training in best (or better) practices in software engineering needed for open-source an project to survive.
 On the other hand, the scientific Python community adheres closely to such standards, resulting in well-engineered software packages such as NumPy, SciPy, pandas, and scikit-learn.
 This proposal seeks to learn and document how to bridge this gap, starting with `YAGLM` and `ISLP` as pilot